Rabbit Housing Tips

 Your rabbit should never be left unsupervised in the yard.
 It only takes a second for a predator like a hawk, cat, dog, or raccoon (to name a few!) to get your bunny.
 A rabbit pen, enclosed patio, and dog run are all options to help keep your bunny safer when outside.

-Be sure to read our articles on Plants Safe for Rabbits and Toxic Plants for Rabbits so you know what to avoid outside.
+Be sure to read our articles on Plants Safe for Rabbits and Toxic Plants and Toxic Plants for Rabbits so you know what to avoid outside.

 Need to speak with a veterinarian regarding your rabbit or another condition?